Grinnin' tonic: Here's how I made my own gin in Clonakilty

 We have six sample recipes, if you like a spicy gin, for example, then it suggests the base of 5g Juniper Berries, 1.25g Coriander Seeds, 0.4g of Angelica Root, 0.25g Lemon Peel, 0.45g Orange Peel, 0.45g Cardamom, 0.05g Celery Seed and from your key botanicals, 0.05g Nutmeg and 0.4g Elderberries.

 But I didn't get where I am today by following the suggested guidelines.
 I go rogue.
 I go full Nigella.
-I put a pinch of this and a dash of that.
-I don't even use the weighing scales.
-That's how much of a rebel I am.
+I put a pinch of this and a dash of that, darlings.
+I don't even use the weighing scales, that's how much of a rebel I am.

-There were rules - we're not allowed to drink the alcohol coming out of the stills.
+There were rules - the main one being we're not allowed to drink the alcohol coming out of the stills.
 That's a definite no-no, says Ewan, again looking in my direction, for some reason.
 At each stage, we need to measure the amount of liquid and record its alcohol content of it - for Revenue!
 Those fellas are everywhere.

 We collect 320 millilitres of hearts, that is, as the name suggests, the good stuff.
 Ewan measures the alcohol content of the hearts, he keeps the heads and tails and keeps a record of that for revenue inspection.
-It's random, but when they first opened the officer came every couple of months, and they're on their third Revenue Inspector.
+It's random visits, says Ewan, but when they first opened the officer came every couple of months, and they're on their third Revenue Inspector.
+I slip my innocent empty flask back in my bag, it's not worth it, mate.

 Back to the gin, we bottle and stick the label and are invited to come up with a name for our special individual batch.
 I choose Chancers.
 Make of that what you will.
 "Infused with Citrus, Verbenas, a hint of angelica Root and perfect Pink Peppers," I write on the label.
-It's 39.6% strength, and when I get it home and open it up for a test drive - it doesn't taste half bad and it doesn't make me go blind.
+It's 39.6% strength, and when I get it home and open it up for a test drive - it actually tastes like gin and it doesn't make me go blind.
 A miracle indeed.

 - To find out about a gin class, go to https://clonakiltydistillery.ie/